-While men are still a relatively small percentage of Kim’s business, she is seeing an increase.
-“When I speak on industry panels,” says Kim, “it’s always the men who have questions about skin care.
+While facials for men make up a relatively small percentage of Kim’s business, she is seeing an increase in the demographic.
+“When I speak on industry panels,” says Kim, “it’s always the men who have questions about skincare.
 They want to do the right thing … they just don’t know how to or where to turn.”

+It’s also relaxing.
 Silver Mirror offers a more gender-neutral space and experience, so you won’t feel like you’re walking in on your sister’s Sweet 16 or your Mom’s bridge club.
-Like a good barbershop visit, at a facial bar you sit down and the facialist or esthetician gets right down to work.
+Like a good barbershop visit, going to a facial bar means sitting down while the facialist or esthetician gets right down to work.

 Before you show up for your first facial, don’t worry.
 There’s not a lot you have to do.